usegalaxy-eu/operations/kvm-server.md

 LV named LV_NAME in VG `rl_build`.
 It is recommended to embed the date and time of snapshot creation in the name; it is also probably best to use UTC rather than local time and suffix the time value with the literal string "Z".
-E.g. to create a snapshot of the lv `vmtest1` with size 5 GiB capturing the state of, say, Nov 6th 2024 at 16:18 CET one could use the command
+E.g. to create a snapshot of the LV `vmtest1` with size 5 GiB capturing the state of, say, Nov 6th 2024 at 16:18 CET one could use the command